MH-0/RPGAE/README.md

 - **load_dataset**: Loads a predefined dataset, the dataset name should be as defined in the  **"data\"** folder
 - **save_topo_features**: Calculates the topological features of the vertices
 - **generate_features_labels**: Performs the binning operation, according to the number of **bins** defined by the user
-- **iterate_experiments**: takes as a parameter the list of embedding models to be tested and the number of iterations to run the experiments
+- **iterate_experiments**: Takes as a parameter the list of embedding models to be tested and the number of iterations to run the experiments
 - **visualize_results**: Plots the embeddings of 4 models: gae_first, gae_concat, gae_l1_sum ,matrix_factorization

 ### Loading Custom Dataset
-Place the new dataset folder in the **"data"** folder, the graph files should be placed in a sub folder named **"graph"**
+Place the new dataset folder in the **"data\"** folder, the graph files should be placed in a sub folder named **"graph"**

 example : data\newdataset\graph\

-3 files can be placed in the **"graph"**, all files can be comma "," or tab"\t" or  space " " seperated
+3 files can be placed in the **"graph\"** folder.
+All files can be comma "," or tab"\t" or  space " " seperated

 The same seperator should be used in all 3 files
 - **edges.txt**: A text file containing the list of edges  "Node1 sperator Node2" (Mandatory)